PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 must independently prove candidate order, restart behavior, pruning behavior, and non-zero ownership before replacing the current insertion logic.

-The next raw source-order candidate is the HardSwish SE/Conv/HardSigmoid/Mul pre/post NHWC-chain helper.
-It should be characterized at every production position before any extraction because it still combines several strict subgraph families in one compatibility implementation.
+The next raw source-order boundary is the large pre-Concat NHWC compatibility owner and its indexed-first wrapper.
+Its legacy families must be inventoried before any split; no semantic narrowing or broad conversion sweep is implied by this mechanical checkpoint.